megandieudonne/CyborgCuntGlitch/README.md

 <p>Donna Haraway, A Cyborg Manifesto: Science, Technology, and Socialist-Feminism in the Late 20th Century, 1984</p>

 <h2>About</h2>
-<p>This is an effort to (re-)build a practice of 'reflective thinking' — To not settle for the current story of technology and how it's told; by the same figures and systems, but through those vital narratives that have been made less visible.
+<p>This is an effort to (re-)build a practice of 'reflective thinking' — To not settle for the current story of technology and how it's told; by the same figures and systems, but through those vital narratives made less visible.
 Partly motivated by and against the backdrop of <i>Cyborg Cunt Glitch</i> — all told together & all part of — the common language spoken on and away from our* screens.</p>

 <p><i>Cyborg Cunt Glitch</i> explores how the body is constructed and deconstructed online.
 (MFA Thesis, supervised by Prof. Nora Sternfeld).</p>